Jacques Necker: Early life and career

 Necker was born on 30 September 1732 in Geneva to Karl Friedrich Necker and Jeanne-Marie Gautier.
 His father was a lawyer from Küstrin in Neumark, Prussia (now Kostrzyn nad Odrą, Poland).
 After publishing some works, Karl Friedrich was appointed professor of public law at the Academy of Geneva in 1725, and later served in the city's Council of Two Hundred.
 After studying at the Academy of Geneva, Necker moved to Paris in 1748 and became a clerk in the bank of Isaac Vernet and Peter Thellusson.
-Soon after he managed to learn Dutch and English.
-On one day, he replaced the first clerk in charge of trading on the stock exchange, and through a sequence of trades, he made a quick profit of half a million French livres.
-In 1762, Vernet retired and Necker became a partner in the bank with Thellusson who managed the bank in London, while Necker served as his managing partner in Paris.
+Soon after, he managed to learn Dutch and English.
+One day, he replaced the first clerk in charge of trading on the stock exchange, and through a sequence of trades, he made a quick profit of half a million French livres.
+In 1762, Vernet retired and Necker became a partner in the bank with Georges-Tobie de Thellusson (1728–1776) (Isaac de Thellusson's son) who managed the bank in London, while Necker served as his managing partner in Paris.
 In 1763, before the end of the Seven Years' War, he successfully speculated in British debentures or bonds, wheat, and possibly some shares, which he sold at a good profit in the next few years.

-Necker had fallen in love with Madame de Verménou, the widow of a French officer.
-When she went to see Théodore Tronchin, she became acquainted with Suzanne Curchod.
-In 1764, Madame de Verménou brought Suzanne to Paris as a companion for Thelusson's children.
-Suzanne was engaged to British writer Edward Gibbon, but he was forced to break the engagement.
-Necker transferred his love from the wealthy widow to the ambitious Swiss governess.
-They married before the end of the year.
-In 1766, they moved to Rue de Cléry and had a daughter, Anne Louise Germaine, later the famed author and salonnière Madame de Staël.
+Necker had fallen in love with Madame Anne Germaine de Vermenoux, the young widow of a French officer.
+When she went to see Théodore Tronchin in Geneva, she met the well-educated Suzanne Curchod.
+In 1764, Madame de Verménoux brought Mademoiselle Curchod with her from Geneva to Paris as a companion for Thelusson's children.
+Suzanne was engaged to British historian Edward Gibbon, but he was forced to break the engagement in 1762.
+Necker transferred his love from the wealthy widow to the ambitious Swiss governess, gifted in writing; they married in 1764.
+In 1766, they moved to Rue de Cléry and had a daughter, Anne Louise Germaine, who grew to become the famed author and salonnière Madame de Staël.